PacktPublishing/Machine-Learning-for-Imbalanced-Data/README.md

-# Imbalanced-Datasets-in-ML
+# Machine Learning for Imbalanced Data
-Imbalanced Datasets in ML, published by Packt
+Machine Learning for Imbalanced Data, published by Packt